Skip to navigation Skip to content

 Court filing fees

-Once it has been decided that a divorce is the route you and your partner will need to take, you must apply for one.
-The person making the application will need to pay a fee for initiating the application and pay the fee for the Application for Divorce.
-Altogether, this can cost you over $1,000 – although there are reduced fees for this if you are living under financial hardship, hold a concession card or receiving Legal Aid, among other things – you can find more information about this on the Federal Circuit and Family Court of Australia site.
+Once it has been decided that a divorce is the route you and your partner will take, you will need to complete the application process.
+The person making the application may need to pay a fee for initiating the Application for Divorce.
+Altogether, this could cost you over $1,000 – although there may be reduced fees for this if you are living under financial hardship, hold a concession card or receiving Legal Aid, among other things – you can find more information about this on the Federal Circuit and Family Court of Australia site.

 Legal fees

-How much you will spend on legal fees during your separation or divorce will depend on how you and your partner decide to proceed.
+How much you spend on legal fees during your separation or divorce can depend on how you and your partner decide to proceed.

 Pursuing litigation will involve hiring lawyers (solicitors or barristers) to manage your case and any court costs.
-Depending on the legal support you need, your costs can reach between $50,000 and $100,000 or more.
+Depending on the legal support you need, your costs for litigation could reach between $50,000 and $100,000 or more – extended court proceedings may mean costs at the upper end of this range.

 You can also consider Alternative Dispute Resolution (ADR).
 What are some ADRs?
 Think of services like mediation, where parties can agree on parenting arrangements or the division of property and assets with the help of a mediator.
-This process is a cheaper and more gentle method of resolution.
+This process is often a cheaper method of resolution.

 Regardless of your choice, consider legal advice before starting.
-Many lawyers charge by the hour – so the more input or expertise needed, the higher the cost.
-Research your options carefully, as there are generally a few types of legal cost structures that firms will follow – such as no win, no fee, fixed price, or fee-for-service.
-Legal firms will offer different options, so knowing which structure may fit you best will help you choose an appropriate firm.
+Many lawyers charge by the hour – so the more input or expertise needed, the higher the cost may be.
+It’s often wise to research your options carefully, as there are generally a few types of legal cost structures that firms will follow – such as no win, no fee, fixed price, or fee-for-service.
+Different legal firms can offer different options, so knowing which structure may fit you best can help you choose an appropriate firm.

 Other costs

-No matter which resolution method you choose—litigation, arbitration, or mediation—there will be other related expenses that you need to consider.
+No matter which resolution method you choose—litigation, arbitration, or mediation—there could be other related expenses that you need to consider.

-Separating assets fairly between yourself and your former partner is crucial to any divorce settlement.
+Separating assets fairly between yourself and your former partner is a key part of any divorce settlement.
 Many people hire a valuator as an independent third party to accurately assess and value your property and other assets so they can be divided equally.

-If you are required to see your property, the costs of putting it on the market and engaging real estate agents will also need to be considered.
+If you are required to sell your property, the costs of putting it on the market and engaging real estate agents may also need to be considered.

 Managing the cost of a divorce

-Seeking legal advice early in any separation or divorce proceedings can help you figure out what kind of legal bill you are looking at overall.
-An early consultation will help direct you towards the best option for you and your partner.
-Lawyers or family law professionals will be able to point out if you are eligible for any discounted rates or services to cover this matter.
-The other viable option is to consider taking out a legal loan to help you cover any essential costs upfront while spreading the repayments over more manageable instalments.
+Seeking legal advice early in any separation or divorce proceedings could help you figure out what kind of legal bill you are looking at overall.
+An early consultation may help direct you towards the best option for you and your partner.
+Lawyers or family law professionals can point out if you are eligible for any discounted rates or services to help cover this matter.
+Another viable option is to consider taking out a legal loan to help you cover any essential costs upfront while spreading the repayments over more manageable instalments.

 Consider a legal loan from Handy Finance

-Divorce can be a significant drain on financial resources.
+Divorce can be have a significant impact on financial resources.
 Rather than add to an already stressful situation, consider taking out a legal loan with Handy Finance to cover legal expenses.
-You can use the loan to secure support and pay bills upfront, spreading the cost of the loan over several years.
-This reduces the financial burden and allows you to focus on the legal proceedings.
+You may be able to use the loan to secure support and pay bills upfront, spreading the cost of the fees over several years.
+This can reduces the upfront financial burden and may allow you to focus your attention on the legal proceedings.

 Apply for an easy loan from Handy Finance online today.
 Our legal loans are between $2,001 and $75,000, with loan terms ranging from one to seven years.
-You can repay your loan in weekly, fortnightly or monthly instalments, and as our loans all have a fixed interest rate, your repayment sum will remain the same.
-There is a $0 early repayment fee; the only other fee you’ll have to pay as part of the loan is your establishment fee.
+You can repay your loan in weekly, fortnightly or monthly instalments, and as our loans all have a fixed interest rate, your repayments will remain the same throughout the loan.

 Contact our credit team today to learn more about our legal loan options.